1918 flu pandemic in India

 The outbreak most severely affected younger people in the age group of 20–40, with women disproportionately impacted.
 According to the Sanitary Commissioner's report for 1918, the maximum death toll in a week exceeded 200 deaths in both Bombay and Madras.
 The spread of the disease was exacerbated by a failed monsoon and the resultant famine-like conditions, that had left people underfed and weak, and forced them to move into densely populated cities.
 As a result of the severity of the outbreak, the year 1919 saw a reduction of births by around 30 percent.
 The population growth of India during the decade of 1911–1921 was 1.2%, the lowest among all decades under the British Raj.
-In his memoirs the Hindi poet, Suryakant Tripathi, wrote "Ganga was swollen with dead bodies."
-The sanitary commissioner's report for 1918 also noted that all rivers across India were clogged up with bodies, because of a shortage of firewood for cremation.
+The sanitary commissioner's report for 1918 noted that all rivers across India were clogged up with bodies, because of a shortage of firewood for cremation.

-Mahatma Gandhi, the leader of India's independence struggle, was also infected by the virus.
+Mahatma Gandhi, leader of India's independence movement, was also infected by the virus.
 The pandemic had a significant influence in the freedom movement in the country.
 The healthcare system in the country was unable to meet the sudden increase in demands for medical attention.
 The consequent toll of death and misery, and economic fallout brought about by the pandemic led to an increase in emotion against colonial rule.

+History

+Initial outbreak at Bombay

+The pandemic, believed to have originated in Camp Funston, Kansas, made its way to Europe via the American expeditionary force, and soon spread across the Western front to units on both sides.

+On the 29th of May, 1918, an Indian troop transport anchored at Bombay for 48 hours.
+While initially going unnoticed, it is believed this was the initial catalyst for the outbreak of influenza in India, having come loaded with troops returning from Europe.
+On the 10th of June, seven police officers, one of whom was posted at the docks, were hospitalised with influenza, in what would be India's first reported cases of Spanish flu.

+From Bombay, the disease spread inland through India's roads and rails, spreading all over the country by August.
+The outbreak coincided with a drought affecting the central provinces in 1918, which caused a famine and left large portions of the population vulnerable to disease.
+Mirroring the rest of the world, the disease hit in three waves, the mild first wave hitting in the summer of 1918, the deadly second wave (where death tolls across the country peaked in the autumn of 1918), and a limited third wave in the early months of 1919.